Associate Dean for Humanities and Undergraduate Affairs

-Evelyn Tribble is a Professor of English at UConn.
+Evelyn Tribble is a Professor of English and the Associate Dean for Humanities and Undergraduate Affairs, at UConn.
 Her research interests center around Shakespeare, performance, memory, and skill.
 She explores theatrical history through the lens of Distributed Cognition, asking how Shakespeare’s company met the astonishing cognitive demands of their profession, particularly the performance of up to six different plays a week.

 Tribble is the author of: